joemoore/labs-practices-site/content/practices/speedback/index.md

 ---

 ## How to Use this Method
 It is recommended that a person outside the team facilitates the Speedback sessions.
 This person’s responsibilities include introducing the Speedback concept (including emphasizing the prep work involved) ahead of time, planning rooms and rounds (who talks to who when and where), keeping time/enforcing switches, and being available to help facilitate feedback sessions if asked.
 By default, this person does not sit in on any feedback sessions.

    {{< callout >}}
    **Tip**: 10 minutes per pair is a good starting point but can be adjusted.
 Subsequent Speedback sessions with mature, experienced teams might get it down to 5 minutes.

    **Remote Tip:** For distributed teams, use video calls and "breakout rooms" for these feedback sessions.

    **[More remote tips below in the Variations section](#for-remote-teams).**
    {{% /callout %}}

 {{% section %}}
 ### Sample Agenda & Prompts
 1. If needed, host a 15 minute session to explain Speedback in person using this deck.
 This is especially helpful if it’s the first time the team has participated in a Speedback style feedback session.

-   <iframe src="//www.slideshare.net/slideshow/embed_code/key/l1X1Whim0OkaH7" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/VMwareTanzu/speedback-245008157" title="Speedback" target="_blank">Speedback</a> </strong> from <strong><a href="https://www.slideshare.net/VMwareTanzu" target="_blank">VMware Tanzu Developer Center Slides</a></strong> </div>
+   <iframe src="//www.slideshare.net/slideshow/embed_code/key/l1X1Whim0OkaH7" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/VMwareTanzu/speedback-245008157" title="Speedback" target="_blank">Speedback</a> </strong> from <strong><a href="https://www.slideshare.net/VMwareTanzu" target="_blank">VMware Labs Practices Site Slides</a></strong> </div>

 1. Let the team know a Speedback session is happening, and tell them how to prepare.

    {{< callout >}}
    **Tip**: Feel free to modify and use the [**email template** in the Facilitator Notes & Tips](#email-template) section.
    {{< /callout >}}

 1. Send out calendar invites to block out times and rooms.
 If remote, include video-call sessions.
 Since people will be paired up, you'll need half as many rooms or video call sessions as number of participants.

    {{< callout >}}
    **Example**: For a team of 8, book 4 rooms or set up 4 dedicated video call sessions.
    {{< /callout >}}

 1. Prior to the Speedback session, send a reminder for participants to make sure they have their feedback prepared.

    {{< callout >}}
    **Tip**: It is _highly encouraged_ that every team member prepare written feedback for every other team member prior to the session.
 This helps sessions move quickly and smoothly, and shows respect to one’s teammates.
    {{< /callout >}}

    Feedback should ideally contain both positive and at least one constructive thought.
 Consider using one of the feedback frameworks described in the linked Speedback slide deck, such as the Actionable, Specific, and Kind framework (ASK).

 1. Set up a schedule.
 For example, on a team of 4 participants, you could set it up in the following way:

    * 1:00 PM - 1:05 PM: Room 1: Kick off together, time for any questions - all participants
    * 1:05 PM - 1:15 PM Room 1: Participants A and B
    * 1:05 PM - 1:15 PM Room 2: Participants C and D
    * 1:15 PM - 1:25 PM Room 1: Participants A and C